eli-10-dev/Used_car_analysis/README.md

 - Regardless of engine, Manual transmission cars had more kilometrage than their automatic car counterparts.
 On average, manual cars had 47.01% more kilometers driven than automatic cars.

 <img width="753" height="453" alt="image" src="https://github.com/user-attachments/assets/4feeb4e7-0044-4a8d-aebc-b68419cb4268" />
+<img width="751" height="439" alt="image" src="https://github.com/user-attachments/assets/a8c0d684-78fe-4486-824b-d1925770beb7" />
 - Regardless of engine, Automatic transmission cars were more expensive than their manual transmission counterparts.
-On average, automatic cars were 38.27% more expensive than manual cars.

-<img width="751" height="439" alt="image" src="https://github.com/user-attachments/assets/a8c0d684-78fe-4486-824b-d1925770beb7" />

-- When comparing by kilometrage, automatic cars were always more expensive than manual cars.
+Even when comparing by kilometrage, automatic cars were 38.27% more expensive than manual cars.

 ---